 Valley Of Fire Rainbow Vista & Fire Canyon

-Rainbow Vista blew my mind because this is where I read about the dinosaurs.
+Rainbow Vista blew my mind because most of these rocks were formed during the Jurassic Period.
 Yep – all of the domes and canyons of Rainbow Vista were formed by sand deposits during the time of the dinosaurs.
+I can almost picture them walking here.

 Fire Canyon offers a scenic overlook of white, red, and dark colored jagged formations.
 They are stacked off into the distance, and the effect if breathtaking.